SeiyaO/JijBench/docs/tutorial_parameter-search_TSP.md

 Hence TSP is formulated as a constrained optimization problem to find $`\{x_{t,i}\}_{(t,i)}`$ that minimizes the value of the objective function under these constraints.

-# Optimization Calculations with Jij's Product
+# Optimization with Jij's Product

-Using Jij's products, we construct the mathematical model of TSP formulated above, convert it to QUBO, and demonstrate the optimization calculations.
+Using Jij's products, we construct the mathematical model of TSP formulated above, convert it to QUBO, and perform Ising optimization.

 For more details about each product, please refer to the following documents: [OpenJij](https://openjij.github.io/OpenJij/index.html), [JijModeling](https://www.documentation.jijzept.com/docs/jijmodeling/), [JijModeling-Transpiler](https://www.documentation.jijzept.com/docs/jijmodelingtranspiler/).